 - (1) Rank 1 Official.
 A Rank 1 Official is an individual who has demonstrated consistent superior performance over a sustained period of time.
 This official is at the top of his/her peer group and has met standards of performance in excess of those required of Rank 2 and Rank 3 officials.
-The qualifications for a Rank 1 Official are as follows: - (a) The official must earn 90 or more proficiency points to qualify for as a Rank 1 Official. - (2) Rank 2 Official.
+The qualifications for a Rank 1 Official are as follows: - (a) The official must earn 90 or higher on FHSAA rules examination. - (b) Complete the exam during the initial window of the exam window. - (c) The official must score a 4 or 5 on FHSAA evaluation. - (d) The official must have 4 or more years of previous experience as a high school official. - (2) Rank 2 Official.
 A Rank 2 Official is an individual who has demonstrated the competence and gained the experience necessary to officiate at all levels of athletic competition in his/her sport.
-This official is in the broad middle range of his/her peer group and is distinguished by the FHSAA by means of proficiency points.
-The qualifications for a Rank 2 Official are as follows:

-- (a) The official must earn between 75 and 89 proficiency points to qualify for as a Rank 2 Official: - (3) Rank 3 Official.
-A Rank 3 Official is an individual who has accumulated less than 75 proficiency points in a given year.
+This official is in the broad middle range of his/her peer group.
+The qualifications for a Rank 2 Official are as follows: - (a) The official must earn 80 or higher on the FHSAA rules examination. - (b) Complete the exam during the initial window of the exam window. - (c) The official must score at least a 3 on the FHSAA evaluation. - (d) The officials must have 2 or more years of previous experience as a high school official. - (3) Rank 3 Official.
+A Rank 3 Official is an individual who doesn't meet the requirements of a rank 1 or 2 official.